Helping families make the most of personality differences.

 Yvonne Nelson-Reid, PhD

-YVONNE NELSON-REID, PhD, is the Senior Development Associate at the Center for Applications of Psychological Type (CAPT®), the publisher for the People Stripes® website, a mother of 5, writer, teacher (BEd, MA), depth psychologist – Jungian and archetypal studies (MA, PhD), and career coach.
+YVONNE NELSON-REID, Ph.D., is the Vice President of Education and Programs at Myers & Briggs Foundation®️ (M&BF), the editor/lead writer for the People Stripes® website, a mother of 5, writer, teacher (BEd, MA), depth psychologist – Jungian and archetypal studies (MA, PhD), and career coach.
 Parenting, teaching in a classroom, or on the ice as a figure skating coach has taught her a great deal about relationships and the importance of communication.

 View full author bio | Close

 In this blog, I will cover two main points.
 The first answers the question "What is personality type, really?"
-The second guides us on the clearest language to use when talking about personality type, or Type.
-People who know me know how much the language we use when referring to Type matters to me, because how we talk about Type is directly linked to how we understand Type.
+The second guides us on the clearest language to use when talking about personality type, or type.
+People who know me know how much the language we use when referring to type matters to me, because how we talk about type is directly linked to how we understand type.
 Let me explain.

 Too often I hear people talk about personality type in a way that makes me cringe!
-"What's your Type?" is tossed around with little regard to what that really means or what it is intended to mean.
+"What's your type?" is tossed around with little regard to what that really means or what it is intended to mean.
 "I'm an INFJ!
 Cool!
-So is Oprah Winfrey, Princess Diana, Yoda, and Beagles!" at least according to some Type enthusiasts.
-I admit, it may be fun finding out what animal or Disney character most represents your personality type, but although entertaining, it doesn't get to the real depth and value that Type awareness offers.
+So is Oprah Winfrey, Princess Diana, Yoda, and Beagles!" at least according to some type enthusiasts.
+I admit, it may be fun finding out what animal or Disney character most represents your personality type, but although entertaining, it doesn't get to the real depth and value that type awareness offers.

 Personality type is a system to help people understand themselves better.
 In particular, personality type describes the normal, healthy ways that people naturally direct their focus/energy, take in information, make decisions, and organize their lives.
 There are two opposite ways of managing each of these areas of living.
 One isn't any better or worse than the other; they have equal value.
 Type theory suggests that we use all these ways everyday but most of us will lean towards or prefer one more than the other; that preference will feel more natural and comfortable for us.
 There are eight preferences, also referred to as the four preference pairs (pairs of opposites).